afalenski/frl-wordpress/_pages/fsklab.md

 Besides these three packages, MacOS requires also the XQuartz software which can be obtained at <a href="http://xquartz.macosforge.org">http://xquartz.macosforge.org</a>.

-The path to the R folder to be entered in KNIME (as described for WINDOWS) should be:
+The path to the R folder to be entered in KNIME (as described for WINDOWS) should be:</br>
 /Library/Frameworks/R.framework/Resources/

 <h3>Installing R on Linux (Ubuntu)</h3>